Skip to main content

 Request lifecycle

-1. resolve runtime location or use embedded mode
+1. resolve runtime location from --runtime, OPEN_CLI_RUNTIME_URL, or runtime.remote.url

 2. fetch the effective catalog